 1. PAPER?!

 Yes!
-We use mainly handmade Japanese paper (washi) and handmade rag paper, made in our studio from disused clothing and scrap fabrics.
+We use mainly handmade Japanese paper (washi) made in Japan and handmade rag paper, made in our studio from disused clothing and scrap fabrics.

 Learn more about the materials we use here.